Signed in as:

 ACDS Prize for Outstanding ECRs

 Dr Horne is a Postdoctoral Research Fellow at the Walter and Eliza Hall Institute, working with Prof James Murphy.
 Chris undertook his PhD at the University of Canterbury in New Zealand where he investigated sialic acid catabolism in bacteria.
-He has since become a kinase whiz and is currently taking a structural and biochemical approach to untangling the mechanisms of necroptotic signalling.
-This award acknowledges the outstanding contribution Chris has made to the field of Necroptosis and his ongoing support of ECRs in the wider scientific community.
+He is currently taking a structural and biochemical approach to untangling the mechanisms of necroptotic signalling.
+This award acknowledges the outstanding contribution Chris has made to the field of Necroptosis and his ongoing support of ECRs.

 International Travel Awardee